-Trinity Laban alumni are welcome to use Laban Library on a reference-only basis.
+Trinity Laban alumni are welcome to use Laban Library free of charge on a reference-only basis.
 This means you can consult the books, journals and DVDs, and many of our online resources within the library.
 You will not be able to borrow items, including AV/IT equipment, or access online resources from home.

 To use the library, go to Reception at the faculty and let them know you would like to use the library.
 You will be asked to sign in.